Glennis Grace

 Glenda Hulita Elisabeth Batta (born 19 June 1978), known professionally as Glennis Grace, is a Dutch singer.
 In 2005, she represented the Netherlands in the 50th edition of the Eurovision Song Contest, and in 2018 she appeared on the 13th season of America's Got Talent and made it to the finals.
-Grace has received online attention due to the similarity between her voice and that of Whitney Houston.
+Grace has earned online attention due to the similarity between her voice and that of Whitney Houston.